|1.0||05/08/2018||Initial Converged SDN Transport publication|

 Network Services Orchestrator (NSO) is used for service provisioning.
 Refer to Section: “Network Services Orchestrator (NSO)”.

 Transport and Services integration is described in Section: “Transport and Services Integration” of this document.
-Figure 44 shows an example of End-To-End LSP and services integration in Phase 1.
+Figure 44 shows an example of End-To-End LSP and services integration.

 Figure 44: Transport and Services Data-Plane

 Figure 45 shows a consolidated view of the Transport and Services Control-Plane.

 Figure 46 shows the detailed topology of the testbed used for validation.

 Figure 47 shows the detailed topology of the testbed used for CIN and Remote PHY validation.

 The Converged SDN Transport brings huge simplification at the Transport as well as at the Services layers of a Service Provider network.
 Simplification is a key factor for real Software Defined Networking (SDN).
 Cisco continuously improves Service Provider network designs to satisfy market needs for scalability and flexibility.

 From a very well established and robust Unified MPLS design, Cisco has embarked on a journey toward transport simplification and programmability, which started with the Transport Control Plane unification in Evolved Programmable Network 5.0 (EPN5.0).
 The Cisco Converged SDN Transport provides another huge leap forward in simplification and programmability adding Services Control Plane unification and centralized path computation.